Solo Travel in New Zealand

 Accommodation in New Zealand

-The best way to see New Zealand is by renting a motorhome and driving around the country.
-Alongside its many campsites there is a variety of accommodation such as motor lodges and motels in Dunedin, or suites and apartments in Queenstown and Wellington.
-If you are backpacking around New Zealand there are plenty of hostels on both islands.
-But if you’re not on a budget, treat yourself to a 5 star hotel in Auckland.
+There are plenty of nice places to stay in New Zealand.
+If you are backpacking around New Zealand there are plenty of backpacker hostels on both islands.
+But if you’re not on a budget, treat yourself to a 5-star hotel in Auckland.

-You can’t get a better location for exploring Auckland with this backpackers being only a short walk to the nightlife and the SKYCITY.
-The hostel is really clean with modern showers and there’s a kitchen if you choose to cook instead of eat out and a communal lounge to hang out in.
+You can’t get a better location for exploring the city as this backpackers only being a short walk to the nightlife and the SKYCITY.
+The hostel is really clean with modern showers and there’s a kitchen if you choose to cook instead of eating out and a communal lounge to hang out in.

-- Prices start from £15 per night for a bed in a 10 bed dorm room
+- Prices start from £15 per night for a bed in a 10-bed dorm room

 - To book, check prices or availability for Metro Adventurer Backpackers

 There’s a kitchen, luggage storage and also a laundry so you can catch up on your washing before or after leaving.
-Staff are friendly and knowledgable, and there is a free shuttle to the airport.
+The staff are friendly and knowledgeable, and there is a free shuttle to the airport.

 - Prices start from £17 per night for a pod in a mixed or female-only dorm